stefan-hoeck/idris2-elab-util/src/Doc/Generic7.md

 I find working solutions.

 There will of course also be other use cases for elaborator reflection.
-I'm looking forward to learn something about using the technique for proof searching, for instance.
+I'm looking forward to learning something about using the technique for proof searching, for instance.
 Interesting results will be posted here, promise. :-)